sadohert/mattermost-plugin-disable-dm/README.md

 #### Example Configuration

-For a prison system where staff should communicate freely:
+For an organization where only staff/administrators should have DM privileges:

 1. Set **Reject DMs**: `true`
 2. Set **Reject Group Chats**: `true`
 3. Set **Enable Team Whitelist**: `true`
 4. Set **Whitelisted Team Names**: `staff-team,admin-team`
-5. Set **Rejection Message**: `Direct messaging between inmates is not permitted.
-Please use designated channels.`
+5. Set **Rejection Message**: `Direct messaging has been restricted.
+Please use designated channels for communication.`

 **Result**: Only members of `staff-team` or `admin-team` can send DMs and group messages.
 All other users will be blocked.